thearthur/tmux-config/README.md

 This config has support for [tmux-mem-cpu](http://github.com/thewtex/tmux-mem-cpu-load).

-Prefix mapped to Ctrl-A for `screen` users.
+Prefix mapped to Ctrl-Q for `emacs` users sanity.

 Installation
 ------------